-The City of Idaho Falls intends to provide fair and impartial treatment to all individuals with respect to service, recruitment, hiring, training, promoting and all other programs without regard to race, color, religion, age, sex, national origin, or disability.
+The City of Idaho Falls intends to provide fair and impartial treatment to all individuals with respect to service, recruitment, hiring, training, promoting and all other programs without regard to race, color, national origin, religion, age, sex, disability, sexual orientation, gender identity/expression, and any other bases protected by law.
 The City also prohibits any form of harassment within the work place, sexual or otherwise.